gmofishsauce/y4/asm/README.md

 ## Usage

 The script `asm` in this directory is the y4 assembler.
 It embeds the rules and runs customasm.
 You should never need to run customasm directly, nor should you need to \#include any "rules" as described in the documentation for customasm--the script takes care of that.

+## Source

+Source files are named *.y4a (YARC-4 assembler).

 ## Output

-The binary result file is written to y4.bin.
+The binary result file is written to y4.out.

 ## TODO